compbio/kmerVC/README.md

 ```
 python ../kmervc.py compare -k 31 -t1 tumor-1.fq -t2 tumor-2.fq -c1 normal-1.fq -c2 normal-2.fq -b variants.bed -o example_1 -fi chrT.fa
 ```
-- These commands will generate
+- These commands will generate final summary tables highlighting the variants and their valdations in addition to directories of all intermediate files created in the process.

 ## Requirements